cooliang-web/one-click-clear-screen/docs/WINDOWS_EXE.md

 ## Use

 Double-click `OneClickClearScreen.exe`.
-It immediately covers all connected screens with a desktop-background overlay.
-Desktop icons and existing windows stay behind the overlay, so the screen looks clean without turning black.
+It opens a compact desktop-background overlay titled `一键清屏`.
+The window is about 30% of the main screen area.
+Desktop icons and existing windows stay behind the overlay, so that part of the screen looks clean without turning black.

 Restore with either action:

 - Press `Esc`.
-- Click the clean desktop overlay.
+- Click the compact clean desktop overlay.

 ## Scope